Destinations Greece The Cyclades Paros

 Lefkes-to-Prodromos Byzantine marble path

-A 1,000-year-old marble-paved path that drops 3.5 km through olive groves and an old aqueduct from Lefkes village down to Prodromos.
-Built by Byzantine masons; the paving stones are local Parian marble (the same quarry as the Venus de Milo).
+A 1,000-year-old marble-paved path that drops about 4 km through olive groves from Lefkes village down to Prodromos.
+Built in the Byzantine era; the paving stones are local Parian marble — the stone that made the Venus de Milo.
 One hour each way; walk early (8–10 a.m.) before the heat.
 Cab back from Prodromos, or have a driver meet you at the bottom.

 Marathi marble quarries

-The ancient quarries that produced the white Parian marble used for the Venus de Milo, the Hermes of Praxiteles, the Nike of Samothrace — and for centuries the most-considered marble in the ancient Mediterranean.
-The site sits 7 km east of Parikia; you can walk into the abandoned tunnels (bring a torch — they're unlit and unsupervised).
+The ancient quarries that produced the white Parian marble used for the Venus de Milo, the Hermes of Praxiteles, the Nike of Samothrace — and for centuries the most prized white marble in the ancient world.
+The site sits about 5 km east of Parikia; you can currently walk into the abandoned tunnels (bring a torch — they're unlit and unsupervised).
 Free, atmospheric, almost no other visitors.

 Ancient quarriesBring a torchAlmost no visitors